Eligibility to Fill Out Form I-131A

 Fill Out Form I-131A

 You may download instructions to fill out Form I-131A from the USCIS website.
 USCIS forms and instructions can be overwhelming.
 What’s more, mistakes can create significant delays and even rejections of an application.
 CitizenPath provides step-by-step guidance through the application on our website.
 Most applicants are able to fill out Form I-131A in about 10 minutes.
-What’s more, we guarantee accuracy so that USCIS will accept your application the first time.
+What’s more, we guarantee accuracy so that USCIS will approve your application the first time.

 Filing Form I-131A